cortex-js/cortexjs.io/docs/compute-engine/90-reference-sets.md

 ## Relations

-You can check the membership of an element in a set or the relationship between two sets using the following operators.
+To check the membership of an element in a set or the relationship between two sets using the following operators.

 <div className="symbols-table">